Fulbright U.S. Student Program

 - In a graduate program

 The program currently awards:

 - Approximately 2,200 grants annually

 - In more than 140 countries worldwide

 Recipients of Fulbright grants are selected on the basis of:

 - Academic and professional achievement

 - Demonstrated leadership potential

-- How the candidate and the project will advance the Fulbright aim of promoting mutual understanding among nations
+- How the candidate AND the project will advance the Fulbright aim of promoting mutual understanding among nations and achieving diversity

 - Engagement in the host community